B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

                                 has loci identifiers (w/o .fasta extension), the second has user annotations and the third has custom annotations (default: None).

-    --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used in the Schema Pre-processing step (default: 1).
+    --cpu, --cpu-cores          (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads).
+This value is used to accelerate the quality control step that checks all alleles in the schema (default: 1).

-    --ns, --nomenclature-server (Optional) The base URL for the Nomenclature Server.
+    --ns, --nomenclature-server (Optional) The base URL for the Chewie-NS instance.
 The default value, "main", will establish a connection to "https://chewbbaca.online/", "tutorial" to "https://tutorial.chewbbaca.online/" and "local" to
                                 "http://127.0.0.1:5000/NS/api/" (localhost).
 Users may also provide
                                 the IP address to other Chewie-NS instances (default: main).

-    --continue_up               (Optional) If the process should check if the schema upload was interrupted and try to finish it (default: False).
+    --continue_up               (Optional) Check if the schema upload was interrupted and attempt to continue upload (default: False).